Naveduran/mandala_creator/README.md

 - OK No mostrar fill si la figura es una linea
 - OK only allows to undo one time
 - OK page style when no layers

-- conditional format undo and redo
-- remove next indexes when save changes after an undo
+- OK remove next indexes when save changes after an undo

 - a pair number of lines is drawn as half of them, but darker 4,6,8
 - review documentation
 - too much trigger of save history when pick colors